This One Poem Changed The Way I Write Forever — And It's About Tacos

-How Naomi Shibab Nye's Poem 'Valentine For Ernest Mann' Changed My Creative Life Completely
+How Naomi Shihab Nye's Poem 'Valentine For Ernest Mann' Changed My Creative Life Completely

 I was 15 years old and sitting in high school creative writing class when I first heard Naomi Shihab Nye read her poem "Valentine for Ernest Mann."
 My teacher played us a video (yes, on an actual VHS) of her reading the poem at a book festival, and even today I can picture it on the screen.
 The poem and its iconic first line "You can't order a poem like you order a taco" became a sort of rallying cry among my classmates and me.
 We loved poetry, and we loved tacos, and now we loved Naomi Shihab Nye.